carleenliu/carleenliu.github.io/1UXprojects.md

 more from ingroup members.
 These two features of ingroup bias in cooperation tend to complement each other until punishment comes into the picture. </p>

 <p> Are we more likely to punish ingroup members or outgroup members for not cooperating with us?
-Read more about how over 500 players from different political groups behaved in my modified Ultimatum game. </p>
+Read more about how over 500 players from different political groups behaved in my modified economics game. </p>
 <ul class="actions">
 <li><a href="https://cogsci.yale.edu/sites/default/files/files/Thesis2016Liu.pdf/" class="button">Read more</a></li>
 </ul>